flowxo/flowxo-sdk/README.md

 The core sometimes needs to check whether it's able to connect to your service.
 For example, after the user has provided their credentials to connect a new account, the core will call `ping.js` to check those credentials work.

-You'll be passed an `options` object containing the credentials that the user supplied (in `options.credentials`), and should return either `true` or `false` as the output:
+You'll be passed an `options` object containing the credentials that the user supplied (in `options.credentials`), and like the other scripts you should either call `done(null)` to indicate success or `done(err)` to indicate error:

     module.exports = function(options, done) {
       /* Check the credentials */
-      done(null, true);
+      if (err) {
+        done(err);
+      } else {
+        done(null);
       }

-In this script, an authorization error returned by the API (such as `401 Unauthorized`) shouldn't be treated as an error, and instead you should set the output to `false`.
-This differs from the other script types, where a `401` __should__ usually be considered an error.
+    }
+s
 Authorization
 =============

 Flow XO supports credential based auth (where the user provides some kind of secret that can be used for authorization) or the [OAuth](http://oauth.net/) protocol, where the user grants access directly through the service being accessed.
+Both OAuth1 and OAuth2 are supported.

 Credentials
 -----------